 Most people with knee pain usually can’t do traditional knee stretches.
 The best way to avoid irritating the knee and still get the benefit of the exercise is to do a standing hip flexor stretch.

 Take a big step forward with one foot and step back with the other foot.
 Keep your front foot flat and slightly bend the knee.
 Keep the abdominal area and glutes tight and bring your hips forward.

 Standing Hip Flexor Stretch

 Perform one set with 2 reps on each leg alternating back and forth, with a good stop at the end for 20 seconds.
 The intensity is light for this exercise.

 #2 – Bent-knee Stretch

 Perform one set with 2 reps, with a good stop at the end for 20 seconds.
 The intensity is light for this exercise.
 I recommend doing it on alternate sides instead of doing 2 reps on the same side.

 Give these two quad stretches a go to help reduce or eliminate your knee pain.

-If you are suffering from any kind of knee discomfort and want to eliminate knee soreness permanently, then click here to check out the Fix My Knee Pain program.
+If you are suffering from any kind of knee discomfort and want to eliminate knee soreness permanently, then click here to check out the Knee Pain Solved program!